|

 Iggy

-on drugs: "Man, you either did them before and can't any more or you didn't take them
+"Man, you either did them before and can't any more or you didn't take them

 before and are doing them now because you wanted to try it out .
 Either way